sdether/Firkin/README.rst

-Firkin 0.1
+Firkin 0.2
 ==========
 An embeddable Key/Value store for .NET and mono using immutable log journalling and in-memory hashing as its storage back end.
-Inspired by the Basho BitCask paper located at http://downloads.basho.com/papers/bitcask-intro.pdf
+Inspired by the Basho BitCask paper located at http://downloads.basho.com/papers/bitcask-intro.pdf.
+Supports IObservable interface from the Rx framework with Firkin.Reactive, allowing changes to be tailed.

 Uses
 ====